-How Long Can A Judgment Be Enforced in California?
+How Long Can a Judgment Be Enforced in California?

 What is a Dormant Judgment?

-Can A Judgment Expire?
+Can a Judgment Expire?

-What is A Satisfaction of Judgment?
+What is a Satisfaction of Judgment?

-The satisfaction of a judgment occurs once it is paid in full.
-The judgment creditor must submit a Satisfaction of Judgment form to the clerk.
-The judgment debtor can request for the judgment creditor to file the form with the clerk in the event he fails to do so.
-A judgment debtor may want to update his credit report once the judgment is satisfied.
+The satisfaction of a judgment occurs once the debtor pays in full and the creditor submits a satisfaction of judgment form to the clerk.
+The judgment debtor can request for the judgment creditor to file the form in the event he fails to do so.
+Furthermore, the judgment debtor may want to update his credit report after the satisfaction of judgment.